Overview of visual UI testing

-You run the test again and the two differences (marked as 1F and 3B in the figure) are detected.
+You run the test again and the differences are detected.
+In this example the differences are marked as 1F and 3B in the figure.

-In one case (1F), you review the results and decide that the difference is due to a new feature - you accept the image and the newly captured image will be used as the new baseline image (after you save the baseline 4.).
+In the first case (1F), you review the results and decide that the difference is due to the addition of a new feature.
+You accept the image, and once the baseline is saved, the newly captured image will be used as the new baseline image.

-In the second case you decide that the difference is because of a bug.
-You report the bug and reject the image - i.e., request that the current baseline image should be retained.
+In the second case you decide that the difference results from a bug.
+You report the bug and reject the image.
+As such the current baseline image should be retained.

-Finally you save the baseline and then it will be used as the basis for comparison on the next test run (now with the new baseline image 1F).
+Finally you save the baseline and then it will be used as the basis for comparison in the next test run, which now contains the new baseline image, 1F.